rmss01/rmss01/README.md

 ## Hi there 👋
-### Remember to get up from the chair from time to time
+### Remember to get up from the chair from time to time.
 ### Buenas noches.

 <!--